 Sex therapy does not involve any touching between client and therapist.
 It is based heavily on researched psychoeducation and sexual health information and includes conversations about your past sexual experiences, messages learned from family, culture, or religion about sex, and your own experience of pleasure and desire.

-Your therapist will use education, compassion, humor, extra reading materials, and other research-supported tools to ensure progress is made towards your goals for a healthy intimate relationship.
+Your sex therapist will use education, compassion, humor, extra reading materials, and other research-supported tools to ensure progress is made towards your goals for a healthy intimate relationship.
 You may also have “homework” between sessions to guide you in creating the sexual experience you desire for yourself and your relationship.
 Through sex therapy, you’ll learn to understand yourself as a sexual being and advocate for your own pleasure and sexual satisfaction.
 You’ll also identify beliefs or behaviors that are working against meeting your goals for “good sex.”